-The AccountType property is used to define the GL account type for members of the Account Dimension.
-Setting this property will define the account aggregation behavior of a member within an Account Hierarchy.
-Examples of values for this field include, but are not limited to, the following: Unit, Header, Expense, Liability, Equity, Asset, Cash, Income, and Rate.
+The AccountType property is used to define the GL account type for Account Dimension members.
+More specifically, configuring this property defines the account aggregation behavior of a Member within an Account Hierarchy.
+Examples of values for this field include but are not limited to: Unit, Header, Expense, Liability, Equity, Asset, Cash, Income, and Rate.

 Account Type Behavior

-When an Account member is tagged with an Account Type, the system will then know how to handle its aggregation behavior.
-The table below lists out the associated properties by each Account Type.
+When an Account Member is tagged with an Account Type, the system then knows how to handle its aggregation behavior.
+The table below lists out the associated properties by each Account Type:

-Once the child and parent members are identified, you can look up the Debit/Credit properties for each member based on the Account Types table.
-Once you have the child and parent Debit/Credit properties identified, follow the Debit/Credit Aggregation Rule to determine the correct aggregation behavior.
+Once the child and parent Members are identified, you can look up the Debit/Credit properties for each Member based on the Account Types table.
+Follow the Debit/Credit Aggregation Rule to determine the correct aggregation behavior.